 4.2.3 Overfitting and variance

-The tendency to fit closely to training data also implies that the learner may have a good deal of variance in training (see Figure 4.3, and Figure 4.6, for example).
-Thus, overfitting is often associated with a large gap between training and testing errors, as observed in Section 4.1.
+The tendency to fit closely to training data also implies that the learner may have a good deal of variance in training (see Figure fig-select-knn-1-noisy, and Figure fig-select-tree-6-noisy, for example).
+Thus, overfitting is often associated with a large gap between training and testing errors, as observed in sec-select-learning-curves.

 4.3 Ensemble methods